ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 2. Unzip the file `traceability_agent-latest.zip` to get the agent binary (`traceability_agent`) and the template configuration (`traceability_agent.yml`).
 3. Copy both files (`traceability_agent`, `traceability_agent.yml`) into a folder (i.e., `/home/APIC-agents`) on the machine where the API Manager environment is located.
-4. Customize traceability_agent section by setting configuration values to point to the event logs path,  API Gateway, API Manager, and AMPLIFY Central.
+4. Customize traceability_agent section by setting configuration values to point to the event logs path,  API Gateway, API Manager, and Amplify Central.
 There are 2 options to set values:

    * `env_vars` file
    * `traceability_agent.yml`: